-The foundations of Stewart Investors' investment philosophy and approach remains largely unchanged since 1988 and since our first dedicated sustainability strategy was launched in 2005.
+The foundations of Stewart Investors' investment philosophy and approach remains largely unchanged since 1988.
+Our first dedicated sustainability strategy was launched in 2005.
+At this point we evolved the approach to invest only in companies we believe are contributing to sustainable development.